Automattic/wp-calypso/packages/packaged-tour/README.md

 `config.steps`: An array of objects that define the content we wish to render on the page.
 Each step defined by:

-- `referenceElements` (optional): An object of `deskop` & `mobile` selectors to render the step near.
+- `referenceElements` (optional): A set of `deskop` & `mobile` selectors to render the step near.
 - `meta`: Arbitrary object that encloses the content we want to render for each step.

-`config.closeHandler`: The function responsible for closing the tour.
+`config.closeHandler`: The callback responsible for closing the tour.

 `config.renderers`:

 - `tourStep`: A React component that will be called to render each step.
-Gets called with the following parameters:
+Receives the following properties:
   - `steps`: The steps defined for the tour.
   - `currentStepIndex`
   - `onDismiss`: Handler that dismissed/closes the tour.
   - `onNext`: Handler that progresses the tour to the next step.
   - `onPrevious`: Handler that takes the tour to the previous step.
   - `onMinimize`: Handler that minimizes the tour (passes rendering to `tourMinimized`).
-  - `setInitialFocusedElement`: A dispatcher that assigns an element to be initially focused when the step renders (see example).
+  - `setInitialFocusedElement`: A dispatcher that assigns an element to be initially focused when a step renders (see examples).
   - `onGoToStep`: Handler that progresses the tour to a given step index.

 - `tourMinimized`: A React component that will be called to render a minimized view for the tour.
-Gets called with the following parameters:
+Receives the following properties:
   - `steps`: The steps defined for the tour.
   - `currentStepIndex`
   - `onDismiss`: Handler that dismissed/closes the tour.
   - `onMiximize`: Handler that expands the tour (passes rendering to `tourStep`).

-    Note: setting this to `() => null` will close the tour when either ESC is pressed or a call to `onMinimize`.

 `config.options` (optional):